Darcy's law: Use in petroleum engineering

 Another derivation of Darcy's law is used extensively in petroleum engineering to determine the flow through permeable media — the most simple of which is for a one-dimensional, homogeneous rock formation with a single fluid phase and constant fluid viscosity.

-Almost all oil reservoirs have a water zone below the oil leg, and some have also a gas cap above the oil leg.
+Almost all oil reservoirs have a water zone below the oil leg, and some also have a gas cap above the oil leg.
 When the reservoir pressure drops due to oil production, water flows into the oil zone from below, and gas flows into the oil zone from above (if the gas cap exists), and we get a simultaneous flow and immiscible mixing of all fluid phases in the oil zone.
-The operator of the oil field may also inject water (and/or gas) in order to improve oil production.
-The petroleum industry is therefore using a generalized Darcy equation for multiphase flow that was developed by Muskat et alios.
-Because Darcy's name is so widespread and strongly associated with flow in porous media, the multiphase equation is denoted Darcy's law for multiphase flow or generalized Darcy equation (or law) or simply Darcy's equation (or law) or simply flow equation if the context says that the text is discussing the multiphase equation of Muskat et alios.
+The oil field operator may also inject water (or gas) to improve oil production.
+The petroleum industry is, therefore, using a generalized Darcy equation for multiphase flow developed by Muskat et alios.
+Because Darcy's name is so widespread and strongly associated with flow in porous media, the multiphase equation is denoted Darcy's law for multiphase flow or generalized Darcy equation (or law) or simply Darcy's equation (or law) or flow equation if the context says that the text is discussing the multiphase equation of Muskat.
 Multiphase flow in oil and gas reservoirs is a comprehensive topic, and one of many articles about this topic is Darcy's law for multiphase flow.